ryantd42/NY-Legislative-Git/2023/S1027B-2023/bill.md

  fits, pay and other terms and conditions of employment, PROVIDED, HOWEV- ER,  THAT  SUCH ELIGIBLE EMPLOYEE SHALL NOT BE REQUIRED TO REQUEST REIN- STATEMENT TO ANY SUCH POSITION.
+The taking of  family  leave  shall  not
+ S. 1027--B  3

-The taking of  family  leave  shall  not result  in  the loss of any employment benefit accrued prior to the date on which the leave commenced.
+ result  in  the loss of any employment benefit accrued prior to the date on which the leave commenced.
 Nothing in this section shall be construed to entitle any restored employee to the  accrual  of  any  seniority  or employment benefits during any period of leave, or any right, benefit or position to which the employee would have been entitled had the employee not  taken  the  leave.
-FURTHERMORE,  NOTHING  IN THIS SECTION SHALL BE CONSTRUED TO REQUIRE AN EMPLOYEE TO REQUEST REINSTATEMENT TO HIS OR  HER FORMER POSITION OF EMPLOYMENT, OR TO A COMPARABLE POSITION WITH COMPARA-
- S. 1027--A  3

- BLE  EMPLOYMENT BENEFITS, PAY, AND OTHER TERMS AND CONDITIONS OF EMPLOY- MENT, BEFORE INITIATING A COMPLAINT AGAINST A COVERED EMPLOYER  PURSUANT TO THE PROVISIONS OF SECTION ONE HUNDRED TWENTY OF THIS CHAPTER.
+FURTHERMORE,  NOTHING  IN THIS SECTION SHALL BE CONSTRUED TO REQUIRE AN  EMPLOYEE  TO  REQUEST  REINSTATEMENT  TO  THEIR FORMER POSITION OF EMPLOYMENT, OR TO A COMPARABLE POSITION WITH COMPARA- BLE  EMPLOYMENT BENEFITS, PAY, AND OTHER TERMS AND CONDITIONS OF EMPLOY- MENT, BEFORE INITIATING A COMPLAINT AGAINST A COVERED EMPLOYER  PURSUANT TO THE PROVISIONS OF SECTION ONE HUNDRED TWENTY OF THIS CHAPTER.
-  § 4.
-This act shall take effect on the one hundred eightieth day after it shall have become a law.
+  §  3.
+This  act  shall take effect immediately and shall apply to all complaints and actions filed on or after such effective date;  provided, however,  that  the  provisions  of  subdivision 6 of section 120 of the workers' compensation law added by section one of this act  shall  apply to claims pending before the workers' compensation board where a finding has not yet been issued as of the effective date of this act.